The Wise And Foolish Stewards

 Commentary

-Jesus tells the story of a master with three servants.
+Jesus told the story of a master with three servants.
 The master went on a long journey and gave each servant talents of money which were distributed according to each person’s ability (vv.
 14-15).
 These talents were worth a minimum of $1,000 each (about 20 years wages) in those days and would have been infinitely more today.

 The three servants fell into two categories: faithful, and unfaithful.
-The five-talent and two-talent servants used their talents to do the work of the master, making 100 percent profit (vv.
+The “five talent” and “two talent” servants used their talents to do the work of the master, making 100 percent profit (vv.
 16-17).
-The one-talent servant was unfaithful because he didn’t use his opportunities to invest but instead hid his talent in the earth (v.
+The “one talent” servant was unfaithful because he didn’t use his opportunities to invest but instead hid his talent in the earth (v.
 18).
 He did not squander that which was given to him but by doing nothing with it, his unfaithfulness resulted in no expansion of the works of his master.
-Because this man was afraid, he might fail, he never tried to succeed.
+Because this man was afraid he might fail, he never tried to succeed.

 Application